lucasprag/lucasprag/_posts/2020-06-22-fish-the-shell.md

 end
 ```

-I really like having both auto completions. 😎
+I really like having both auto complete benefits. 😎

 ### Reason why _not_ use it

-Fish is intentionally not fully POSIX compliant, which means that a script written for bash will likely not work on fish.
+Fish is intentionally not fully POSIX compliant meaning that a script written for bash will likely not work on fish.

-So in order to run a bash script you need to explicitly run it on bash, for example `bash script.sh`
+As a result, in order to run a bash script you need to explicitly run it on bash, for example `bash script.sh`.

 This is not a big deal for me compared with the benefits I listed above, but I understand that it can be quite annoying.

 ---

-[Fish](https://fishshell.com/) is not new, but it can be new to you as it was to me a few years back.
+[Fish](https://fishshell.com/) is not new, but it can be new to you as it was to me.
 If you like to try new programming things, I suggest fish. 🐠

 I hope you enjoyed this post, please add any question, suggestion or anything in the comments below. 👍